 Only chemicals that are approved by the National Safety Foundation for treatment of drinking water.
-Currently, Chlorine Gas is the only item added to our pristine water as it is pumped from the ground.
+Currently, Chlorine is the only item added to our pristine water as it is pumped from the ground.
 The level of Chlorine in the water system is monitored 24/7 to ensure that it complies with all regulations.

 I had an unexpected leak at my residence.
 Is there any adjustment available to me?

 Unexpected leaks are worrisome and can occur without your knowledge.
-While we do inspect the lines in the district and watch for out of the ordinary water pooling, a leak can be out of our view and can be happening even without the homeowner knowing.
+While we do inspect the lines in the district and watch for water pooling in areas that it normally does not, a leak can be out of our view and can be happening even without the homeowner knowing.
 A toilet that has stuck, an outside faucet left on, or a leak underground in the service line can all run your bill up very quickly.
 The average for a leaking toilet for one month is 25,000 gallons!
 If you have an unexpected leak, PWSD #12 has a one-time leak adjustment policy in place to assist the homeowner with a high bill.
 Our policy is that as a one-time courtesy, the bill will be adjusted down to an average bill plus half of the overage that occured from the leak.
 This is a one-time adjustment over the life of the account and is subject to the discretion of our Board of Directors.